mercadopago/devsite-docs/guides/woocommerce/install-module.manually.en.md

 1. Download the .zip file from our repository [by clicking here](https://github.com/mercadopago/cart-woocommerce/archive/master.zip).
 2. Once downloaded, rename the .zip file to **woocommerce-mercadopago**.

+    > NOTE
+    >
+    > Important
+    >
-    * **Important:** Do not unzip the .zip file before uploading it to WordPress.
+    > Do not unzip the .zip file before uploading it to WordPress.
 For the plugin to install successfully, you must upload the file in the original format.

 3. Log in to your [Wordpress](https://wordpress.com/) account and go to the dashboard.
 Click **Plugins > Add New**.
 4. Under “Add plugins”, click the **Upload plugin** button.
 5. Click the **Choose File** button and select the .zip file you downloaded and renamed.